-But what if someone offered you a million dollars to give it a try?
-That would turn things around, wouldn’t it?
-Why is that?
+But what if someone offered you a million dollars to try selling on Amazon?
+That would change everything, right?
+Hold that thought.

 Let's Give It Some Perspective

-Imagine you are in an awesome relationship.
-Life is wonderful.
-And then, without warning, the other person breaks up with you.
-You are devastated, heartbroken, life sucks.
-You live in squalor and pizza boxes are everywhere.
-Taking a shower seems pointless and calling in sick is your new norm.
-Your friends can’t get you to meet up.
-You are MIA from social media.
-You are in a downward spiral.
-It is like you are living on life support.
-You have no energy for anything.
-Life is empty and pointless.
+Imagine that you are in your twenties, or maybe you don’t have to imagine (lucky you!).
+Also, imagine you are in a loving relationship, and your life is a dream come true.
+Then without warning, the other person breaks up with you, and it devastates you; you are heartbroken, and life sucks.
+You live in squalor with pizza boxes here and there.
+Taking a shower seems pointless; calling in sick is your new norm.
+You stop going out with your friends, and social media makes you sick.
+You are in a downward spiral as if you are living on life support.
+You have no energy, and life seems empty.

 If it’s important to you, you’ll find a way.
 If not it’s an excuse.

-As far as excuses, we all make excuses every day.
-I’m no different.
-I eat things I shouldn’t, skip exercise, and procrastinate on lots of stuff.
-And behind every poor decision I make, there’s an excuse.
-But when we take action, we focus on the things we can control.
+We all make excuses every day.
+We eat things we shouldn’t, skip exercise, and procrastinate on lots of stuff.
+And behind every poor decision we make, there’s an excuse.
+When we take action, we focus on the things we can control.

-Lots of people have quit making excuses, got up off the couch, and got their side hustles going.
+There are just too many examples of other people who have quit making excuses, gotten up off the couch, and gotten their side hustles going.
 They are now in control of their time and money.
-Don't you owe it to your future self to at least try?
+You owe it to your future self to at least try.

-Sure you might have to give up the games, partying, and TV to do something that is going to change your future reality.
+Sure, you might have to give up the games, partying, and TV to do something that will change your future reality.
 Cranking up a side hustle isn’t easy.
-But neither is working in a cubicle or a restaurant forever and for not enough money.
-It is soul-sucking and there is a price you pay for that.
+But neither is working in a cubicle or restaurant forever for not enough money.
+It is soul-sucking, and there is a price you pay for that.

 Check out his course and others here: https://a2zsellercentral.com/courses/